GSS-Cogs/family-trade/datasets/ONS-Exports-of-services-by-country-by-modes-of-supply/spec.md

 			mode-3: Commercial Presence
 			mode-4: Presence of Natural Persons
 	'Service Account':
 		codelist needs to be created.
-Split string and use numerical code for notation and the rest for Label:
+Split string and use numerical code for value and notation and the rest for Label:
 			Label,       Notation, Parent Notation, Sort Priority
 			Total services, 0,     ,                , 1